ONSdigital/es-imputation-sg/README.md

 **Outputs:** A dictionary containing a Success flag (True/False) and a JSON string which contains all the created means values, saved in the respective means_*question_name* columns when successful or an error_message when not.

+### Calculate Imputation Factors Method

+**Name of Lambda:** imputation_calculate_imputation_factors_method.

+**Intro:** Calculates imputation factor for each question, in each aggregated group.
+Factors are calculated depending on the Region,Land or Marine,Count of refs within cell.

+**Inputs:** JSON string from wrangler with the needed columns.

+**Outputs:** A dictionary containing a Success flag (True/False) and a JSON string containing imputation factors for each question in each aggregated group when successful or an error_message when not.

 ### Calculate IQRS method

 **Name of Lambda:** iqrs_method